Skip to main content

 On December 4, 1944 they planned to go to the picture show.
 Instead, my mother got a phone call at her office — she was working at the local Wartime Prices and Trade Board — to say that Max’s aircraft had crashed near a small town called Delmas.
 A nearby farmer witnessed the accident.
 Max deployed his parachute, but he was too low to the ground, and died on impact.

 It was a devastating blow for my mother, who had already lost her brother Alan in another training accident.
-(Recently I wrote about the thousands of young men who died during their training in Canada.
+(Recently I wrote about the thousands of young men who died in training accidents.
 Click here to read Canada: A Perilous Place for a Pilot.)

 June attended Max’s funeral, and wrote to the Cassidy family expressing her condolences.
 Janet sent me a copy of my mother’s long-ago letter, and I shed a few tears myself when I read it.
 Here’s a look at the first page, followed by the entire letter.